plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/feature_extractor.md

 ## Initializing the model

-When synthesizing images for deep nets, as in {cite:alp}`Feather2023-model-metam`, it is common to pick a specific intermediate layer whose representation we wish to use. `torchvision` contains a "feature extractor" to grab activity from intermediate layers, and plenoptic's {class}`plenoptic.models.FeatureExtractorModel` is a small wrapper to simplify this process.
+When synthesizing images for deep nets, as in {cite:alp}`Feather2023-model-metam`, it is common to pick a specific intermediate layer whose representation we wish to use. `torchvision` contains a "feature extractor" to grab activity from intermediate layers, and plenoptic's {class}`plenoptic.models.DeepNetFeatures` is a small wrapper to simplify this process.

 ::::{tab-set}
 :::{tab-item} layer2